AramZS/devblog/src/posts/projects/raspberrypi/day-2-raspberrypi-npm-install.md

 It [looks like that's the max using the tools I used](https://forums.raspberrypi.com/viewtopic.php?t=150141).
 But lets try leaving it here and rerunning my commands.

-Well, it definetly used the swap space and I don't think I ever saw it run out of Memory, but it still failed.
+Well, it definitely used the swap space and I don't think I ever saw it run out of Memory, but it still failed.
 New error this time though!
 Let's reproduce here in full:

 ```sh